Since its inception, PRIME has been driven forwards by the tireless work of its Board members.

 Lewis Silkin’s story is a story of social mobility.
 Lewis Silkin (the man) was born into a family of Jewish Lithuanian refugees.
 His family was poor but determination and hard work won him a scholarship to Oxford University.
 The opportunity to study was lost when, due to his social status, his headmaster reputedly advised the University "this boy will not benefit from a university education”.
 Undeterred, Lewis Silkin worked in the London Docks until he spotted a notice in the window of a firm of solicitors seeking a 'bright lad'.
 He was appointed as a clerk, eventually becoming an articled clerk and qualifying as a solicitor (going on to represent Peckham in the House of Commons and sit in the House of Lords).

 This history is at the core of our culture and our values and it drives our commitment to ensure that access to the legal profession is open and fair and that the profession itself is diverse and socially inclusive.

 In 2020, Lewis Silkin welcomes our first legal apprentices (an apprenticeship scheme aimed at those unable to benefit from a university education and running alongside out training contract scheme).
 Alongside our work with PRIME, we continue to host work experience weeks and open days across our offices and work with both primary and secondary school age children to improve their skills and introduce the possibility of a career in law.

 Molly’s personal experiences have made her passionate about advocating for social mobility and diversity within the legal profession.
-She looks forward to working with the PRIME Board to continue to challenge the barriers which prevent less privileged students from accessing and succeeding within the sector.
+She looks forward to continuing to work with the PRIME Board to challenge the barriers which prevent less privileged students from accessing and succeeding within the sector.

 Sarah is also a Trustee of the Social Mobility Business Partnership.